ropensci/taxize/cran-comments.md

 ## Release Summary

-This submission fixes a number of bugs, clarifies location of defunct functions in a new package.
+This submission fixes a number of bugs, and makes some small improvements.

 ## Test environments